ProjectPhysX/FluidX3D/README.md

   - displayed GPU memory allocation size is now fully accurate
   - fixed bug in `write_line()` function in `src/utilities.hpp`
   - removed `.exe` file extension for Linux/macOS
+- v2.4 (11.03.2023)
+  - added a help menu with key H that shows keyboard/mouse controls, visualization settings and simulation stats
+  - improvements to keyboard/mouse control (+/- for zoom, mouseclick frees/locks cursor)
+  - added suggestion of largest possible grid resolution if resolution is set larger than memory allows
+  - minor optimizations in multi-GPU communication (insignificant performance difference)
+  - fixed bug in temperature equilibrium function for temperature extension
+  - fixed erroneous double literal in skybox color functions for Intel iGPUs
+  - fixed bug in make.sh where multi-GPU device IDs would not get forwarded to the executable
+  - minor bug fixes in graphics engine (free curser not centered during rotation, labels in VR mode)

 </details>